defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 > the key is deliberative practice: not just doing it again and again, but challenging yourself with a task that is just beyond your current ability, trying it, analyzing your performance while and after doing it, and correcting any mistakes.

-While learning by doing is probably the best kind of learning - which kind of seems a passive activity beside programming - you need to equip your toolbox and sharpen your thinking actively. *“To a man with a hammer, everything looks like a nail”* - Mark Twain is often quoted.
+While learning by doing is probably the best kind of learning - which kind of seems a passive activity beside programming - you need to equip your toolbox and sharpen your thinking actively. *“To a man with a hammer, everything looks like a nail”*, Mark Twain is often quoted.
 Good solutions depend on your understanding of the problem domain and proper tools to handle them.

 [Rich Hickey states](https://www.youtube.com/watch?v=f84n5oFoZBc) we are definitely suffering in quality because we don't spend enough time and energy thinking about a problem.